Azure/acr/docs/custom-domain/README.md

 You may use your own valid certificates signed by a certificate authority (CA) or self-signed certificates.
 Self-signed certificates should only be used for test and evaluation purposes.

 To create self-signed certificates:
-1. Use [openssl](https://github.com/openssl/openssl) to create a self-signed public certificate and private key
+1. Use [openssl](https://github.com/openssl/openssl) to create a self-signed public certificate and private key.

    ```shell
     openssl req -nodes -x509 -newkey rsa:4096 \